MLS / IDX Resources Jun 18, 2026 · 28 min read

 How should I configure WordPress cron for reliable syncing?

 Use a real server-side cron to hit wp-cron.php every 5 to 15 minutes instead of visit-triggered WP-Cron, which misses sync windows on busy and quiet sites alike.
-Keep this distinct from the sync interval itself (how often you pull MLS changes, 15 to 60 minutes), the cron tick is just how often the server pokes WordPress.
+Keep this distinct from the sync schedule itself, which is hourly and fixed: the cron tick is only how often the server pokes WordPress, and checking often is what keeps an hourly event close to hourly.
 Most managed hosts expose a cron panel in their dashboard.